 Coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more (mainly heart attacks and angina)

 Smoking also increases the risk of stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
 Symptoms occur suddenly... read more , other cancers (such as bladder Bladder Cancer Most bladder cancers arise from the cells that form the innermost layer of the bladder.
 These cells, called transitional cells or urothelial cells, allow the bladder to stretch when it is full... read more , cervical Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
 Most cervical cancers are caused by human papillomavirus (HPV) infection.
 Cervical cancer usually results from infection... read more , colorectal Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
 Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more , esophageal Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
 Tobacco and alcohol use, gastroesophageal reflux, and obesity... read more , kidney Kidney Cancer Most solid kidney tumors are cancerous, but purely fluid-filled tumors (cysts) generally are not.
 Almost all kidney cancer is renal cell carcinoma.
 Another kind of kidney cancer, Wilms tumor... read more , liver Hepatocellular Carcinoma Hepatocellular carcinoma is a cancer that begins in the liver cells and is the most common of the primary liver cancers.
 Having hepatitis B or hepatitis C or fatty liver disease, or drinking... read more , pancreatic Pancreatic Cancer Smoking, chronic pancreatitis, obesity, and exposure to certain chemicals are risk factors for pancreatic cancer.
 Abdominal pain, weight loss, jaundice, and vomiting are some typical symptoms... read more , throat Mouth and Throat Cancer Mouth and throat cancers are cancers that originate on the lips, the roof, sides, or floor of the mouth, tongue, tonsils, or back of the throat.
 Mouth and throat cancers may look like open sores... read more , and stomach Stomach Cancer A Helicobacter pylori infection is a major risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
 Diagnosis includes endoscopy... read more ), pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more and other respiratory infections, asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
+The most common symptom of... read more and other respiratory infections, asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
 Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more , osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more , periodontitis (gum disease) Periodontitis Periodontitis is a severe form of gingivitis, in which the inflammation of the gums extends to the supporting structures of the tooth.
 Plaque and tartar build up between the teeth and gums and... read more , peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
 Peptic ulcers can result from infection with Helicobacter... read more , cataracts Cataract A cataract is a clouding (opacity) of the lens of the eye that causes a progressive, painless loss of vision.
 Vision may be blurred, contrast may be lost, and halos may be visible around lights... read more , erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 (See also Overview of Sexual Dysfunction in Men.)
-Every man occasionally has... read more , and fertility problems Overview of Infertility Infertility is usually defined as the inability to achieve a pregnancy after 1 year of regular sexual intercourse without birth control.
-Frequent intercourse without birth control usually results... read more .
+Every man occasionally has... read more , and fertility problems Overview of Infertility Infertility is a disease defined by the inability to achieve a pregnancy and/or the need for medical intervention to achieve a successful pregnancy.
+Infertility is defined as disease by the... read more .

 People who do not smoke but who are exposed to smoke from a burning cigarette or the smoke exhaled by a nearby person (passive, or secondhand smoking) can develop many of the same disorders as people who smoke, particularly with repeated and sustained exposure.
 The U.S. Surgeon General concluded there is no safe level of secondhand smoke exposure.